 The inaugural virtual D3F in 2022 provided students and other non-student, independent filmmakers from 17 countries a worldwide stage to convey the importance of involved dads in their lives.
 In 2023, D3F expanded, attracting submissions from 21 countries while also specifically encouraging Dad filmmakers to submit their own films for consideration.
 (Note: when we use the words "father" or "dad," we refer to all those who play a fatherly role.)

 The D3F celebrates creativity, authenticity, and communication skills and, more specifically, helps prepare students to think critically as they view films and videos.
 Because a child’s relationship with their father is not always a positive one, the D3F acknowledges that submissions may also express the sorrow – or "daddy yearning" – filmmakers may feel when a positive father figure either has been absent from their lives or may not be present in the way he or she wants/needs them to be.

-Students, Dads/Dad figures, and indie filmmakers create short films/videos for the D3F that adhere to one of the following three themes:
+Students, Dads/Dad figures, and indie filmmakers create short films/videos, including comedies and music videos, for the D3F that adhere to one of the following themes: